 The emergence of these mite species as pests of Pacific Northwest vineyards may be related to a general reduction in sulfur use to manage disease in some areas of Oregon and Washington.
 Sulfur continues to be used by organic growers and in many other Oregon vineyards as an economical way to control powdery mildew.
 Sulfur is effective to control pest populations of rust and erineum (blister) mites but may cause a decline in predatory mites when over-used.
 Chemical management of pest mites should be based on properly timed applications of sulfur.

-- Use sulfur sprays in newly established vineyards.
-Typically young vines (years 1 and 2) are not sprayed as regularly as producing vineyards, allowing mite populations to build during the growing season.
+-Use sulfur sprays in newly established vineyards.
+Typically young vines (years 1 and 2) are not sprayed as regularly as mature, producing vineyards, allowing mite populations to build during the growing season.
 Often more mites are found in these vineyard blocks, so it is best to apply sulfur during the growing season in young vineyards to control pest mite populations and powdery mildew.